bewlay/more-naval-ai/doc/tags.md

 `<bGamblingRing>1</bGamblingRing>` | Makes Gambling Houses 25% cheaper to build for members (this effect is defined in python).
 Neutral AI players will vote against this resolution. | Added in FfH2.
 Removed in MNAI-U (moved to python).
 `<bSmugglingRing>1</bSmugglingRing>` | Allows members to construct a smuggler's port. <br/> AI players with less than 3 coastal cities will vote against this resolution. | Added in FfH2.
 Removed in MNAI-U (moved to python).
 `<bSlaveTrade>1</bSlaveTrade>` | Allows member's units to cast spells with `<bPrereqSlaveTrade>1</bPrereqSlaveTrade>`.
 Neutral AI players will vote against this resolution. | Added in FfH2.
 Removed in MNAI-U (using SpellInfos `<VotePrereq>`).
-`<bNoCityRazing>1</bNoCityRazing>` | Members don't auto-raze cities. **TODO: Members shouldn't be able to raze cities!** AI players might defy this resolution if they think they'll want to raze a lot in the future. | Added in MNAI via Advanced Diplomacy 2.
+`<bNoCityRazing>1</bNoCityRazing>` | Members don't auto-raze cities.
+AI players might defy this resolution if they think they'll want to raze a lot in the future. | Added in MNAI via Advanced Diplomacy 2.
 Removed as it doesn't fit into FfH.
-`<bPacificRule>1</bPacificRule>` | **TODO: Doesn't seem to do anything** | Added in MNAI via Advanced Diplomacy 2.
+`<bPacificRule>1</bPacificRule>` | Doesn't seem to do anything | Added in MNAI via Advanced Diplomacy 2.
 Removed as it doesn't fit into FfH.

 ### Units/CIV4SpellInfos.xml